yohman/21S-DH151/Weeks/Week03/Lab/README.md

 ```js
 $('.header').html("I'm a brand <b>new</b> header!")
 ```
+Try these functions on the sidebar as well.

 #### Selecting elements by id
-Your `index.html` file has one div with an id attribute:
+Your `index.html` file has one div with an `id` attribute:
 - map

 Selecting an element by id uses a hashtag `#` notation:

 ```js